jmfriedt/tp_freertos/README.md

 accordingly for the header files and libraries to reach this directory.
 Former versions of FreeRTOSv9.0.0 or FreeRTOSv10.0.0 can be used as well: in that case tune the parameters of Makefile.v9 accordingly).

+Compilation flags:
+* -DSTM32F1 or -DSTM32F1 to select whether the board is fitted with and STM32F100/STM32F103 microcontroller or with a STM32F407 (STM32F4Discovery)
+* in case -DSTM32F1 is selected, either select -DSTM32F10X_LD_VL for the STM32F100 ValueLine or the -DSTM32F10X_MD MediumDevice
+* in case -DSTM32F10X_MD is selected, then add -Dsenseor for running on the hardware board (SENSeOR reader fitted with the XE1203F radiomodem) without resetting the FTDI (keeping the GPIO connected to the FT232 reset pin as input).
+For running on Qemu, do not enable -Dsenseor.

 Using libopencm3 to provide system calls required by FreeRTOS running on the STM32 microcontroller (instead of ST Microelectronics' libstm32) is described at http://www.jiggerjuice.info/electronics/projects/arm/freertos-stm32f103-port.html and was used in this set of demonstrations.